arirawr/aribot/README.md

 __samplekeys.py__ is the place for your Twitter keys.
 If you put your project on Github, remember to .gitignore (see my .gitignore file)

 __autotweet.py__ reads lines from a text file and tweets from your bot's account at specified intervals.
+To run: `python autotweet.py yourtextfile.txt`

-## scripts
+## examples

+#### Add your own scripts by submitting a pull request!

-_aribot.py_ tweets every 90 seconds, pulling line-by-line from a text file that is given as an argument.
+__aribot.py__ (from the _autotweet.py_ template) tweets every 90 seconds, pulling line-by-line from a text file that is given as an argument.

 To run:
 `python aribot.py yourtextfile.txt`